Wauchope, New South Wales: Industry and economy

 Wauchope's economy was traditionally based on the timber industry.
 At different stages in its history, more timber was transported out of Wauchope than out of any other town in Australia (via Wauchope railway station).
-Timber from Wauchope was used in the construction of the Sydney Opera House.
+Timber from the Yarras Plywood Sawmill near Wauchope was used in the construction of the Sydney Opera House.
+Many of the mill workers were transported by Parsons Buses to the opening of the Opera House.

 Industry in and around Wauchope has transformed primarily into farming and tourism.
+The town also serves as a 'dormitory suburb' for the nearby and much larger Port Macquarie.
 Increasingly, Wauchope and its surrounding villages and farms are becoming known for gourmet produce, including cheeses, wines and organic fruits and vegetables.
 The Hastings Farmers Markets are held at the Wauchope Showground on the 4th Saturday of every month and showcase a wide variety of local produce.

 Timbertown, the town's best-known tourist attraction, is a colonial-era themed village, which is located on the outskirts of Wauchope.
 It features static displays and attractions such as a working steam train, bullock team, and a Cobb and Co stage coach.

 The Big Bull was a notable tourist attraction between Wauchope and Port Macquarie for twenty years, but was removed in 2007.

 Other important attractions include the historical society, historic buildings, Broken Bago vineyards and natural attractions including state forests and Bago Bluff National Park.

 Wauchope railway station serves as an interchange for passengers travelling to nearby coastal centres such as Port Macquarie.